mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 ## part 2

-Define an index alias for `accounts-raw` called `accounts-male`
+:question: Define an index alias for `accounts-raw` called `accounts-male`

-Apply a filter to only show the male account owners.
+:question: Apply a filter to only show the male account owners.

 <details>
   <summary>View Solution (click to reveal)</summary>